boisgera/pandoc/mkdocs/markdown.md

 <!-- prevent container tabs merge -->

-The identifiers in footnote references may not contain spaces, tabs, or newlines.
+The identifiers in footnote references may not contain spaces, tabs, newlines, or the characters `^`, `[`, or `]`.
 These identifiers are used only to correlate the footnote reference with the note itself; in the output, footnotes will be numbered sequentially.

 The footnotes themselves need not be placed at the end of the document.
 They may appear anywhere except inside other block elements (lists, block quotes, tables, etc.).
 Each footnote should be separated from surrounding content (including other footnotes) by blank lines.

-#### Extension: `inline_notes`
+### Extension: `inline_notes`

 Inline footnotes are also allowed (though, unlike regular notes, they cannot contain multiple paragraphs).
 The syntax is as follows: